A passenger is in custody after exhibiting 'suspicious and erratic behavior' aboard American Eagle flight, air carrier says | NewsChannel 3-12

 Investigators interviewed the passenger who was acting suspicious as well as several passengers who were sitting closest to that person in order to learn more about what took place aboard the flight, the Port Authority added.

-Bergdoll said she heard that “someone was acting suspiciously and made some type of bomb threat.”
+Bergdoll said she heard “someone was acting suspiciously and made some type of bomb threat.”

-The flight was an American Eagle flight 4817, operated by Republic Airways that originated from Indianapolis and was arriving at LaGuardia, according to the airline statement.
+The flight was an American Eagle flight 4817, operated by Republic Airways, which originated from Indianapolis and was arriving at LaGuardia, according to the airline statement.

 The Federal Aviation Administration is aware of the incident and calling it a security incident where all passengers were safely deplaned.